DataScienceSpecialization/courses/06_StatisticalInference/homework/hw3.md

 <span class="answer">22</span>

 --- &multitext
-Suppose that standard deviation of 9 paired differences is $1$, what value would the average difference have to be so that the lower endpoint of a 95% students t confidence interval touch zero?
+Suppose that standard deviation of 9 paired differences is $1$.
+What value would the average difference have to be so that the lower endpoint of a 95% students t confidence interval touches zero?

 1. Give the number here to two decimal places